 Security forces told CNN that an unknown number of gunmen attacked the academy’s entrance and were met with an armed response.
 The attackers fled, and no one was killed in the attack, officials said.

-Once again, the Pakistani Taliban claimed responsibility.
+Once again, the Pakistani Taliban, which is formally known as Tehreek-i-Taliban Pakistan, or TTP, claimed responsibility.

 “This wave of attacks will be continuing in retaliation for the shelling and atrocities of the government,” spokesman Shahidullah Shahid said by phone Tuesday from an undisclosed location.

 Ten militants stormed the same airport’s cargo area late Sunday night, leading to an hours-long siege that left 36 people dead, including the assailants.

 The Pakistani Taliban also claimed responsibility for that assault, saying the attack was retaliation for the death of former chief Hakimullah Mehsud, who was killed in a U.S. drone strike in November in North Waziristan.

 The militant group, also known as the TTP, had warned of more carnage starting Tuesday.

 Shahid said earlier this week that the Pakistani Taliban would engage “in a full-out war with the Pakistani state, starting on June 10.”

 But the airport itself was safe Tuesday, Pakistan’s Civil Aviation Authority said.

 “#Jinnah Airport is safe, #ASF academy is under attack,” the aviation authority tweeted Tuesday.